 A final caveat is that, in general, we were not able to report detailed findings on the use of administrative segregation for female inmates.
-Because most of the people held in administrative segregation are men, the survey asked first about the use of administrative segregation for male prisoners.
-We did obtain information about women in administrative segregation; 38 jurisdictions reported on the numbers and identified about 800 women in such confinement.
+Because most of the people held in administrative segregation are men, the survey asked first about the use of administrative segregation; 38 jurisdictions reported on the numbers and identified about 800 women in such confinement.
 The optional section asked jurisdictions to respond, by repeating 76 questions in the context of their treatment of female inmates.
 Ten of 46 jurisdictions provided this information, and several other jurisdictions provided brief discussions explaining relevant differences.
 In our follow-up, we asked jurisdictions that had not answered the portion of the survey on female inmates to explain any differences in administrative segregation policies or practices for male as compared with female inmates.
 Given the limited materials obtained, we provide only a small amount of information on women in administrative segregation.